BrentPease1/second-life/content/authors/karinatorres/_index.md

 ---
 # Display name
-title: Lucy Cheeley
+title: Karina Torres

 # Username (this should match the folder name)
 authors:
-- lucycheeley
+- karinatorres

 # Is this the primary user of the site?
 superuser: false